 This blog has now been updated since its first publication on January 28th, 2018.
 It now includes references to the first day as well as records of each day via WikiLoc.

-An 85km trail in the Pureora Forest in the North Island of New Zealand, this is a trail designed for mountain bikers but is slowly but surely becoming a known hiking trail.
+An 82km trail in the Pureora Forest in the North Island of New Zealand, the Timber Trail is designed mainly for mountain bikers but is slowly but surely becoming a known hiking trail.

 It is also now part of New Zealand’s national trail – the Te Araroa Trail.

-Beginning at the Timber Trail Office in the Pureora Village, the trail makes its way south-west where it ends in a small town called Ongarue.
+Beginning at the Pureora Village in the northern section of the Pureora Forest Park, the trail makes its way south-west where it ends in a small town called Ongarue.

 I think there are three things that I really like about this trail: